 David lives in Greens Norton and works for a Northamptonshire charity, and has worked for a number of charities over the last 16 years.
 Previously worked in the private sector in middle and senior management roles for national and international organisations.

 Sally worked for 10 years at Lloyds Bank as a Marketing Co-ordinator and in various supervisory roles.
 She has also worked in education as a sports coach, teaching children to swim.
 Sally has been a Trustee since 2012 and during that time she has performed in a variety of roles including Curator, Secretary of the 100 Club and Manager of the Museum gift shop.

 Kathryn Lovell (Interpretive Scheme)

 Kathryn grew up in Towcester and has a passion for heritage and history with a BA Hons in Heritage Management with History, and PgDip in Museum Studies.
-Having previously worked and volunteered for the National Trust Kathryn now works for the Althorp Estate.
+Having previously worked in various roles for the National Trust and then for the Althorp Estate, she has now returned to the National Trust as Programme Manager at Stowe.
 She is the Chair of the Interpretive Group.

 Jane Scrase (Community & Education Visits)

 Jane is a retired, experienced primary school teacher who has lived in Towcester for over 40 years.
 As well as volunteering at the museum, Jane also helps with Friday Beavers in Towcester and works as part of a team of volunteer gardeners called ‘Garden Buddies’ most weeks.

 Paul Woodfield (Historical Adviser)

 Paul is a very experienced archaeologist, writer and local historian who has acted as a consultant for English Heritage.
 He is currently acting as an adviser on the development of the Museum’s interpretive schemes and exhibitions.